blosavio/fastester/README.md

         <code>zap-uc</code> uses <code>i</code>.
       </p>
       <p>
-        &apos;Running&apos; a benchmark with those function expresions means that arguments &nbsp;are serially passed to the expression, measuring the evaluation times for each. &nbsp;The arguments are supplied by the final component of the benchmark definition, &nbsp;a sequence.
+        &apos;Running&apos; a benchmark with those function expressions means that arguments &nbsp;are serially passed to the expression, measuring the evaluation times for each. &nbsp;The arguments are supplied by the final component of the benchmark definition, &nbsp;a sequence.
 For
         <code>zap-inc</code>, let&apos;s explore <code>range</code>s from ten to one-hundred thousand.
       </p>